Rules of baseball: Rules

+The World Baseball Softball Confederation (WBSC), which governs international tournaments like the Summer Olympics, Baseball World Cup, and WBSC Premier 12, first published its own official rule set in 2023; the WBSC had previously relied on a modified set of the OBR.
+WBSC rules are largely similar to the OBR, with minor differences including pitch clock timing and extra-innings tiebreakers.
+These rules do not apply to the World Baseball Classic, which is organized jointly by the WBSC and MLB.

 The baseball rulebook of the National Collegiate Athletic Association (NCAA), aside from governing the games of that organization's members, is also used by several other competitions involving college-aged players.

-U.S. high school and high school-age baseball is governed by the rules of the National Federation of State High School Associations (NFHS).
+The rules of the National Federation of State High School Associations (NFHS) hold sway over U.S. high school and high school-age baseball, governing and shaping the sport at this level.

-Differences and evolution

-For the origins of the game, see Origins of baseball.
+History

 Unlike many other sports, the Official Baseball Rules have remained mainly static during the modern era of the game.
-Many baseball players, fans, and administrators view the rules and traditions of professional baseball as time-tested and nearly sacrosanct.
+Many baseball players, fans and administrators view the rules and traditions of professional baseball as time-tested and nearly sacrosanct.

 This was not the case during baseball's early days, particularly in the late 19th century, when rules were changed significantly and often yearly.
-The game as we know it today really began to take shape only in the late 1880s, and even after that, many significant rule changes were made during the rest of that century.
+The modern game began to take shape in the late 1880s, with additional significant rule changes made during the rest of that century.